-Jamie recorded his fourth album, 5 (released June 2007), over a three year period and was joined on the album by two outstanding instrumentalists, flugelhornist Jeff Oster and pianist Loren Gold (The Who/Kenny Loggins).
-St. Joseph Street (released September 2009) was his fifth album.
+Jamie recorded his first EP, 5 (released June 2007), over a three year period and was joined on the album by two outstanding instrumentalists, flugelhornist Jeff Oster and pianist Loren Gold (The Who/Kenny Loggins).
+St. Joseph Street (released September 2009) was his second EP.
 Named after the Toronto street he lived on for more than 20 years, this four song digital-only EP featured, in addition to his own guitar playing, performances by bassist Henrik Bridger, drummers Dave Patel and Peter Zakarow, vocalist Wendy Irvine and flutist Bill McBirnie.
 St. Joseph Street drew on a multitude of styles including Jazz, Chill and Pop.
-June 2010 saw the release of his sixth album, Side B. As the title suggests, Side B showed a different side to his music making — the focus on this record was electronic and orchestral textures.
+June 2010 saw the release of his fourth album, Side B. As the title suggests, Side B showed a different side to his music making — the focus on this record was electronic and orchestral textures.

 Along with vocalist Wendy Irvine and drummer Dave Patel, he formed the folk-pop band Sixteen Different Minds and in 2011 they released their debut album, Dancing Castles.
 Augmenting the core band of Wendy, Dave and Jamie, Dancing Castles included strong performances from bassist Steve Zsirai and vocalists Marsha and Melissa Irvine.

-Necessity (released November 2012) was his seventh album.
+Necessity (released November 2012) was his fifth full length album.
 On Necessity, he returned with his signature guitar work, but with a subtle twist — on this record, he focused on the electric guitar.
 The twelve all instrumental tracks on Necessity featured in addition to Jamie, Sonya Mitlewski (keyboards), Henrik Bridger (bass) and Dave Patel (drums).
 In 2013, he produced his first ever Christmas piece — an instrumental/vocal arrangement of “The First Noël”.
 The incredible vocals were done by Wendy Irvine with guitars by Jamie and keyboards and all orchestral parts played by Sonya Mitlewski.
 He is currently working some additional Christmas music for a future album.

 Jamie released an uptempo single called “Good To Be” in June 2014.
 The nylon string guitar based track features several musicians Jamie has worked with in the past including Sonya Mitlewski (keyboards), Henrik Bridger (bass) and Dave Patel (drums).
 His brother Randy directed and edited the “Good To Be” video.